 - Could I borrow one to complete the task?

 When you are trying to get rid of the clutter that you already have, bringing anything extra into the home will only exacerbate the problem.
 Put a stop to that and the job of decluttering will be a lot easier to achieve.

-Remember to check out The Clutter Free Life private Facebook group and kick start your Decluttering journey today.
+Check out The Clutter Free Life community and kick start your Decluttering journey today.